Tag: hiking

 Adventures from the Knepp Estate England Part II

-By: Francesca Mundrick, Founder & CEO The Knepp Estate is a 3,500-acre rewilding project in West Sussex, England.
+By: Francesca Mundrick, Founder & Executive Director The Knepp Estate is a 3,500-acre rewilding project in West Sussex, England.
 Over the past few decades, Knepp has become an internationally recognized example of success for rewilding in practice.
 Knepp was a clear choice for my first ever rewilding vacation.
-My fiancé dropped me off at Newark Airport on…
+My fiancé dropped me off at Newark Airport…

 • Analyzing Restoration at Bayhead Beach